Where Was the Battle of Lake Erie?

 Location Details

 The battle unfolded in the western basin of Lake Erie, approximately 12 miles east of Put-in-Bay.
-In real terms, this area, characterized by shallow waters and scattered islands, influenced naval tactics.
-Which means perry’s fleet of six American vessels faced a smaller but more heavily armed British squadron under Commander Robert Heriot Barclay.
-The Americans had constructed their ships in Erie, Pennsylvania, and transported them across the lake to engage the enemy Still holds up..
+Which means this area, characterized by shallow waters and scattered islands, influenced naval tactics.
+Perry’s fleet of six American vessels faced a smaller but more heavily armed British squadron under Commander Robert Heriot Barclay.
+The Americans had constructed their ships in Erie, Pennsylvania, and transported them across the lake to engage the enemy That's the part that actually makes a difference..

 The Battle Unfolds